-7.2.2.
+7.3.1.
 Creating Network Interface Configuration Files

 Which interfaces are brought up and down by the network script depends on the files in /etc/sysconfig/.
-This directory should contain a file for each interface to be configured, such as ifconfig.xyz, where "xyz" is meaningful to the administrator such as the device name (e.g. eth0).
+This directory should contain a file for each interface to be configured, such as ifconfig.xyz, where "xyz" is required to be a Network Card Interface name (e.g. eth0).
 Inside this file are attributes to this interface, such as its IP address(es), subnet masks, and so forth.
 It is necessary that the stem of the filename be ifconfig.